Reviewed by Sharon Denny, MS, RDN

 Irritable bowel syndrome is not a disease; it is a group of symptoms that occur together that affect the large intestine.
-One in five Americans experience symptoms of IBS, twice as many women as men.
-Though no specific cause is known, several factors may contribute to IBS, including heredity, lifestyle, allergies, an infection, an abnormally large number of bacteria growing in the intestine.
+Studies estimate that IBS affects 10 to 15 percent of adults, twice as many women as men.
+Though no specific cause is known, several factors may contribute to IBS, including heredity, lifestyle, allergies, an infection or an abnormally large number of bacteria growing in the intestine.

 Certain foods and stress may trigger symptoms.
 Often, diet changes, stress management and a healthy, active lifestyle can keep IBS under control.

 Symptoms of IBS vary, but typically include one or more of the following:

 Your doctor may order medical tests to rule out other causes of these symptoms.

 People with IBS have a sensitive intestinal tract in which stress and diet may play a role.

 - Stress.
 The colon contains nerves that connect to the brain.
 For people with IBS, stress can stimulate spasms in the colon, causing discomfort and pain.

 - Diet.
 Some people with IBS find symptoms worsen after eating large meals or high-fat foods.
 When symptoms become worse after drinking milk or eating dairy products, this may be due to lactose intolerance.